Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Fare

 - The price you pay for travel
-    - Air fares have shop up by 20%.
+    - Air fares have shot up by 20%.
 - Food (Especially served in a restaurant or eaten on special occasions)
-    - Traditional Christmas foods
+    - Traditional Christmas fare.

 ## Feed